 All human beings establish one or many dysfunctional movement patterns over time.
 Squat, lift, push, pull, sitting, standing and laying postures to name a few, are very common dysfunctional complexes.
 Add to this, injuries sustained from trauma that have created altered/compensated guarding patterns that have not been rehabilitated properly or are as good as it is going to get.
 If these patterns are then placed under load by adding weight or resistance to the movement, even if the dysfunction is only mildly present, it predisposes them to injury.
 It’s the age old saying where it is not a matter of ‘if’ they will get an injury, but ‘when’.
 By the time a Therapist is consulted, the problem is often far worse and more complex to correct.
 And as we age, we only become more stiff as it is.

-I am an expert at identifying and correcting dysfunctional movement patterns.
-I believe that you need to invest in your bodies ability to move so you can get the best out of your body throughout the marathon of life.
-Too often I see frustrated people in their 60's because they can not move their body to do things they enjoy.
+We are experts at identifying and correcting dysfunctional movement patterns.
+I believe that you need to invest in your body's ability to move so you can get the best out of your body throughout the marathon of life.
+Too often we see frustrated people in their 60's because they cannot move their body to do things they enjoy.

-If you want to continue training, gym, yoga or whatever your interests in fitness are, well into your retirement years, you need to invest in your body and I would love to help you on your journey to better movement.
+If you want to continue training, going to the gym, yoga or whatever your interests in fitness are, well into your retirement years - you need to invest in your body and we would love to help you on your journey to better movement.